mathatter997/Federated-Inferencing-/README.md

 ## Code structure
 In this repository, you shall find 3 jupyter notebooks.

- 1.⁠ ⁠⁠ Diffusers_SDE.ipynb ⁠: this notebook is used to pretrain a score based diffusion model using huggingface's diffusers library.
-Adapted from `https://github.com/yang-song/score_sde` which is the original score-based diffusion code.
+ 1. `Diffusers_SDE.ipynb`⁠: this notebook is used to pretrain a score based diffusion model using huggingface's diffusers library.
+Adapted from https://github.com/yang-song/score_sde which is the original score-based diffusion code.
- 2.⁠ ⁠⁠ inference.ipynb ⁠: given a series of pretrained diffusion models perform federated inference on them.
+ 2. ⁠⁠`inference.ipynb`: given a series of pretrained diffusion models perform federated inference on them.
 We used [torchdiffeq](https://github.com/rtqichen/torchdiffeq) as our SDE solver due to it interoperability with the PyTorch ecosystem.
- 3.⁠ ⁠⁠ Analysis.ipynb ⁠: performs the analysis on samples generated using federated inferencing.
+ 3. `⁠Analysis.ipynb`⁠: performs the analysis on samples generated using federated inferencing.
 For the MNIST feature extractor we used the pretrained model weights from https://github.com/sundyCoder/IS_MS_SS that was based on ResNet.